Djzx2010/COMP371-Project/README.md

 Set build directory to the same path, but add /build to create a build folder
 Configure and Generate the project
 Run

+###Known Errors
+It is possible that after performing the above steps, the project will fail to build.
+If this occurs, add the files in openiss_core and openiss_include to the original odl branch of openiss, build that project, then add the new lib file (openiss-static.lib) to depency/lib/Debug.
+Configure and Generate the project again before building.

+## Documentation
+The report can be found in the docs folder.

 ## Controls:

 Camera: